forestgrape/coronavirus/index.md

     * Many pathogens are transmitted through fomites.
 Pathogens can cause tissue damage and/or weaken the immune system.
 E.g. common cold viruses attempt to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.

     But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through air](#spread-patterns).

-- #### Outside
-    [Outside is safe, if some distance is kept](./monitor_and_control.md#outside-is-safer).
-Ideally, walk or cycle directly from home.
-Outside most infection occur when close range face-to-face talking.
-In heated and few ventilated regions, beware the corridor and stairwell, don't stay too long or wear a mask.

 - #### Transport
   * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic.